andresriofriolara/ResearchTalks/decks/BoundedLoansNov25/slides.md

 ## Why we care
 - **How much in bank accounts**
-    - Avg Canadian checking account balance
+    - The median bank account balance 5,400.00 (Yahoo Finance)
-    - Avg credit dollar per checking account balance
+    - The Loan to Deposit Ratio is 0.71 (71 cents loaned per dolar deposited - Federal Reserve)

 ---
 ## Who would you rather decide on your money?